2020PB/police-brutality/reports/Illinois.md

 The cameraman films several groups of people on the street and sidewalk who are hit with batons by police officers.

-tags: shove, throw, punch, beat, baton, protestor
+tags: shove, throw, punch, beat, baton, protester

 id: il-chicago-9